Employment and the war on drugs

-Even if a person never goes to prison, the drug related conviction itself is the tip of the iceberg.
+Even if a person never goes to prison, the drug-related conviction itself is only the tip of the iceberg.
 In a majority of states, marijuana convictions — including those resulting from guilty pleas — can have lifelong consequences for employment, education, immigration status and family life.

-A misdemeanor conviction can lead to, among many other things, the revocation of a professional license; the suspension of a driver’s license; the inability to get insurance, a mortgage or other bank loans; the denial of access to public housing; and the loss of student financial aid.
+A misdemeanor conviction can lead, among many other outcomes, to the revocation of a professional license; the suspension of a driver’s license; the inability to get insurance, a mortgage or other bank loans; the denial of access to public housing; and the loss of student financial aid.

 Workplace Drug Testing

-Employers are permitted to test both job applicants and employees for illegal use of drugs, and may refuse to hire—or may fire or discipline—anyone whose test reveals such illegal use.
+Employers are permitted to test both job applicants and employees for illegal use of drugs, and may and may fire, discipline or refuse to hire whose test reveals such illegal use.

 Employers may not fire or refuse to hire any job applicant or employee solely because a drug test reveals the presence of a lawfully used medication (such as methadone).